Hot and Cold Block Production

-A wallet is said to be "cold" if the private key is not and never has been available on the internet.
-Cold storage is preferred for wallets associated with meaningful stake as it is harder to hack into such systems if they never have been on the internet.
-This could be as easy as generating a keypair on a laptop with the internet turned off or using a hardware wallet like the a ledger device.
+- A wallet is "cold" if the private key is not, and never has been, available on the internet.
+Cold storage is preferred for wallets associated with meaningful stake as it is harder to hack into cold wallet systems if they never have been on the internet.
+This could be as easy as generating a key pair on a laptop with the internet turned off or using a hardware wallet, like a Ledger device.

-Mina's protocol requires block producers to stake using a hot wallet (see why in the last section of this article) -- however, there are some mechanisms in place to allow careful block producers to keep the vast majority of their stake in a cold wallet.
-Produced blocks and all the earnings associated with the produced blocks occur via delegation from this cold wallet to a hot one.
+Mina protocol requires block producers to stake using a hot wallet.
+However, mechanisms are in place so that block producers can keep the vast majority of their stake in a cold wallet.
+Produced blocks, and all the earnings associated with the produced blocks, occur by using delegation from this cold wallet to a hot one.

-Before running your block producer, you'll need at least two accounts: One cold wallet and one hot wallet.
+Before running your block producer, you'll need at least two accounts: one cold wallet and one hot wallet.
 See Generating a Key Pair.

 Fill your hot wallet with some dust

-See our documentation page on generating keys.
-Note that as this is a cold wallet, you should prefer using the most secure mechanism for generating keys as you can preferably on a machine disconnected from the internet.
+To generate a cold wallet key pair, use the most secure mechanism for generating keys, preferably on a machine that is disconnected from the internet.

 Delegate your cold wallet to your hot wallet

-mina client delegate-stake command if your key was generated on a computer.
-Otherwise, see the delegate instructions on the Mina ledger README to learn more.
+mina client delegate-stakecommand if your key was generated on a computer.
+Otherwise, follow the delegate instructions on the Mina ledger README.

-Follow the "Start up a node" instructions in the Connecting to the Network page using your hot wallet key.
+Follow the start up a node instructions in Connecting to the Network using your hot wallet key.

-You may be thinking: Why can't I create blocks directly from a secure enclave or other HSM device in Mina's protocol?
+You may be thinking: Why can't I create blocks directly from a secure enclave or other hardware security module (HSM) device in Mina's protocol?

-A block producer can determine if they've won a slot by evaluating a VRF (or verifiable random function) using their private key.
+A block producer can determine if they've won a slot by evaluating a VRF (verifiable random function) using their private key.
 The VRF needs to be evaluated for your account and every account that delegates to you for all slots within an epoch.
-To our knowledge, no one has ever implemented a VRF on an HSM, but this is likely not too difficult.